-Since all posterior means of autoregressive coefficients, φ_i 's, are around 0.9, log volatilities are found to have high persistence.
-The elements of Ψ (the conditional covariance matrix of h{t+1} given y_t) are all around 0.1 and the probability that ψ{ij} is positive are greater than 0.975 for all i, j.
-The log volatilities, $h{i,t+1}$'s, are positively correlated with each other given y_t .
-Figure 2 shows 95% credible intervals for h{1t} with $x{1t} - \xi_1$ where ξ_1 is the estimated posterior mean of the first bias correction term.
-Figures for h{it} (i = 2, ..., 9) are similar and hence omitted.
-The estimated 95 % credible intervals have smaller fluctuation than that of bias-adjusted realized measures.
-These estimates succeeded to extract the mean trends of volatilities and adjust the measurement errors automatically.
-Overall, 95% credible intervals captures the traceplot of the (bias-corrected) realized volatilities, suggesting that our proposed model is successful to describe the dynamics of latent log volatilities.
+Since all posterior means of the autoregressive coefficients, φ_i , are approximately 0.9, the log volatilities are found to have high persistence.
+The elements of Ψ (the conditional covariance matrix of h{t+1} given y_t) are all approximately 0.1 and the probability that ψ{ij} is positive is greater than 0.975 for all is and js.
+The log volatilities, $h{i,t+1}$, are positively correlated with each other given y_t .
+Figure 2 shows the 95% credible intervals for h{1t} with $x{1t} - \xi_1$ where ξ_1 is the estimated posterior mean of the first bias correction term.
+The figures for h{it} (i = 2, ..., 9) are similar and hence are omitted.
+The estimated 95 % credible intervals have smaller fluctuation than those of the bias-adjusted realized measures.
+These estimates succeeded at automatically extracting the mean trends of the volatilities and adjusting the measurement errors.
+Overall, the 95% credible intervals captures the traceplot of the (biascorrected) realized volatilities, suggesting that our proposed model is successful at describing the dynamics of the latent log volatilities.